mikeabere/rental-frontend/README.md

 # rental-frontend
 T
 crat usiMCK(M,E,R,N).
-The FD uss te, mer-icns and rap.
+The FD us te, mer-icns and rap.
 Tpe nm rn dv in the Col to Rn the AP.